linux-modder/toktok.github.io/_src/content/spec.md

 and as part of various search entries, are counted as many times as they appear.

-Search nodes do not directly count towards the state size.
+Search keys do not directly count towards the state size.
 The state size is relevant to later pruning algorithms that decide when to remove a node info and when to request a ping from stale nodes.
-Search nodes, once added, are never automatically pruned.
+Search keys, once added, are never automatically pruned.

+The bucket count of the state is the number of k-buckets instances.
+An empty state contains one k-buckets instance.
+For each added search key, it contains one additional k-buckets instance.
+Thus, the number of search keys is one less than the bucket count.

-Adding a node (Node Info) to the state is done by adding the node to each k-bucket in the state, i.e. the close list and all the k-buckets in the search entries.
+Adding a node info to the state is done by adding the node to each k-bucket in the state, i.e. the close list and all the k-buckets in the search entries.

-When adding a node to the state, the search entry for the node's public key, if it exists, is updated to contain the new Node Info.
-All k-buckets that already contain the node will also be updated.
+When adding a node info to the state, the search entry for the node's public key, if it exists, is updated to contain the new node info.
+All k-buckets that already contain the node info will also be updated.
 See the k-buckets specification for the update algorithm.

+Recall that a k-buckets instance will never contain the node info for its base key.
+Thus, when adding a node info for which a search entry exists, that node info will not be added to the search entry's k-buckets instance.

-Removing a node from the state removes it from all k-buckets.
-If a search entry for the removed node's public key existed, the Node Info in that search entry is unset.
+Removing a node info from the state removes it from all k-buckets.
+If a search entry for the removed node's public key existed, the node info in that search entry is unset.
 The search entry itself is not removed.

 ## Self-organisation